-Therefore, meditation is to “hagah” or “siyach” on the Word of God — to read it out loud — over and over again — and then ponder, reflect and contemplate the Word.
+Therefore, to meditate is for one to repeatedly think about the Word of God and then ponder, reflect and contemplate on the Word.

 Daily meditation and contemplation on the Word of God will transform and renew your spirit and your mind.